CEO and Founder of Kruze Consulting

-Startup R&D tax credits are about to change dramatically so Kruze Consulting has created a simple Startup R&D Tax Credit Calculator to show Founders how much they can save.
-Traditionally, these tax credits were calculated and saved up against a Corporation’s annual tax forms.
+Startup R&D tax credits are one of the most important tax credits available to VC-backed startups, so Kruze Consulting has created a simple Startup R&D Tax Credit Calculator to show Founders how much they can save.
+Traditionally, these tax credits were calculated and saved up against a corporation’s annual tax forms.
 For startups that aren’t yet profitable, that meant that they would only benefit from these tax credits once they became profitable in future years.

 Why should I have my startup file for the R&D tax credit payroll offset?